 3) Network With people, but be honest and use your mind.

 This is a must have book, it has really made me sit down and see what I can do to improve myself.
 I am a writer, but I am more- and Kim Garst really showed this to me.
 It’s easy to understand, and very honest.
+The thing is you still have to get that word of mouth going.

 It is about connection and the more you enjoy your writing, the more passionate you are the more you can connect with people deep down.
 Stand up and be the real you as a writer, means the content will flow.
 This has changed my mindset about writing.